Aniruddha-3540/Aniruddha-3540/README.md

 - 🔭 I’m working on: `Water Intake Tracker App`
 - 💬 Ask me about **Android, Kotlin, Firebase, or Game Dev (Pygame)**
 - 📫 How to reach me: `aniruddhagawali573@gmail.com`
-- ⚡ Fun fact: I can code a hacker-style voice assistant with an animated face 😎

 ---

 ### 🛠️ Languages and Tools